LAN automation

 For a dual supervisor, a 10-G/1-G SFP cannot be inserted in any of the SUP ports (ports 1 to 8).
 A 40-G QSFP must be inserted in port 9 only.

-If you encounter any problems, collect the root cause analysis (RCA) file, which is helpful for troubleshooting.
-At the CLI, enter:
+If you encounter any problems, collect the root cause analysis (RCA) file.
+This file helps troubleshoot the issue.
+Log in

 For a three-node cluster, collect the RCA file for each cluster.